It’s been months ago.

 Hat Yai (Thailand)

-where we had booked a really nice hotel for one night.
-The swimming pool was right in front of the room and the friendly staff gave us unexpected vegan food – we felt great.
+in which we had booked a nice hotel for one night.
+The swimming pool was right outside the room door and the incredibly friendly staff unexpectedly provided us with vegan food – we felt in great hands.

 The next day we went to the bus station.
 Once there, however, we noticed that we had left our drone in the taxi, and the taxi driver was already gone.
 The bus station police, and many other people tried to help us, but unfortunately there was no way to locate the taxi driver.
 So we would then miss the bus, because we wanted to get our drone back.
 Almost at the same time as the bus was leaving, the taxi driver, who had noticed after his next passenger (or had read my Messenger message), suddenly came back that we had forgotten the drone and brought it back to us joyfully.
-We really didn’t expect that anymore, and we were very grateful for this beautiful experience.
+We had not expected this anymore, and were very grateful for this beautiful experience.
 So we wanted to buy new tickets for the next bus, because ours had already left.
 The employees saw us coming, made a phone call, told us that they had told the bus driver, who was already on the way, to wait at his next station and charged us on a loading area of a truck and drove after the bus.
-For a really ridiculous expense we could continue our trip in our booked bus.
+For a ridiculous fee we could continue our journey in our booked bus.

 This hospitality has once again shown us what luck it can be to travel, not in package holidays, but simply as ourself.
 Just pack a few things and go on a journey of discovery is something wonderful.
 Everywhere we met so many nice people in Australia, Bali, Malaysia and Thailand, and our children were allowed to get to know the world differently than the media and politics would impose on us.

 we moved into our large apartment (approx. 75 m2) in Kamala.
 The hotel had two huge swimming pools, a refreshing opportunity to get cheerful after breakfast.